-Brazil reported it is currently conducting tax treaty negotiations with a few jurisdictions.
-Brazil recently signed new treaties with Singapore, Switzerland and the United Arab Emirates, which have not yet entered into force.
+The stage 1 peer review report of Brazil noted that it was conducting tax treaty negotiations with a few jurisdictions.
+Brazil clarified that this situation remains the same, except for one jurisdiction where a new treaty has already been signed and another jurisdiction where an amending protocol has been signed.
+Further, the stage 1 report noted that Brazil had signed new treaties with Singapore, Switzerland and the United Arab Emirates, which had not yet entered into force.
+This situation remains the same.